jkeuper/jkeuper.github.io/_drafts/editing-with-sed.md

 $ grep -rnw ./ -e fubar
 ```

+## Wrap-up
-Sed is a really powerful tool, but it is difficult to remember the syntax besides al thos other tools.
-I guess the only solution is to use it more often and maybe come visit this article to freshen up your memory!
+Sed is a really powerful tool, but it is difficult to remember the syntax besides all those other
+tools.
+I guess the only solution is to use it more often and maybe come visit this article to
+freshen up your memory!
 More details and samples can be found [here](https://www.computerhope.com/unix/used.htm).